IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Those values are captured in a tree-like structure based on the definition of detection rules and their dependent detection rules that detected them.
 The tree does not contain any semantic information about how the cryptographic values relate to each other.

-What we want instead is a meaningful representation of all cryptography related values: a tree structure where relationships between nodes carry some meaning.
+Ultimately, we want a meaningful representation of all cryptography-relevant values: a tree structure in which the relationships between the nodes have a meaning.
 Back to our example, we want a tree where the mode is a child node of the algorithm node, to indicate that it's the mode of this algorithm.

 This process of building a meaningful tree representation of the captured cryptography values is called the translation.
 This process is also part of the language module.
 In certain cases where translation requires to parse a string, the parsing and translation process is outsourced to the `mapper` module for better modularity.

 The last step of the translation process is called the enrichment, and is done by the `enricher` module.
-This step aims at adding content to the translated tree, based on external knowledge (i.e. not based on the values we captured in the source code).
+This step aims at adding content to the translated tree, based on external knowledge.
 Indeed, we can get additional information from the documentation of a cryptography library, like some default values.
 Maybe our algorithm has a default mode when no mode is specified in the code, in such case we can "enrich" the translated tree with this default mode.
 Additionally, we can enrich most cryptography assets with an [object identifier](https://en.wikipedia.org/wiki/Object_identifier) (OID) that uniquely identifies an algorithm and plays an important role in a CBOM.